2fivefive/toofty5.github.io/_posts/2025-08-26-matrix_viz.markdown

 There are also four buttons on the back of the display, and I've been wondering about what kinds of things I could do with them with the API.
 Turn the ad blocker on and off?
 Cut my kid's internet access when necessary?
 Maybe initiate a graceful shutdown in case of a power outage.

+In any case, I'm hoping to make a library of these visualizations because I spend my day at work looking at line graphs, but it's nice to see it in a different way, even if it's completely qualitative and not exactly representative of reality (I fudged with multipliers a lot to get it to "look right").

 [Github repository here](https://github.com/2fivefive/stellar-unicorn-viz)